dssg/triage/docs/sources/experiments/cohort-labels.md

   name: 'diabetes'
 ```

+### Alternate Label Definitions

+Many problems can be framed in different ways

 ### Testing Label Configuration

 If you want to test out a label query without running a whole experiment, you can test it out similarly to the cohort section above.